andresyebra/cors-ui/README.md

 ## Overview
-**Cors::Ui** is a Rails Engine that provides a web interface for inspecting and testing CORS (Cross-Origin Resource Sharing) configurations in your Rails application.
+**Cors::Ui** is a Rails Engine that provides a web interface for inspecting and testing CORS (`Cross-Origin Resource Sharing`) configurations in your Rails application.

+Cross-Origin Resource Sharing (`CORS`) is a security feature that restricts cross-origin HTTP requests.
+In Rails, you can configure CORS using the `rack-cors` gem to define allowed origins, methods, and headers.

 ## Installation
 Add this line to your application's Gemfile: